BitMe

-Bitme (stylized as bitMe) is a Latin American subscription television channel, of Mexican origin, owned by TelevisaUnivision.
+BitMe (formerly stylized as bitMe) is a Latin American subscription television channel, of Mexican origin, owned by TelevisaUnivision.
 It was launched on July 15, 2019, replacing the Tiin channel.

 History

 The channel's project began in 2018, when Televisa Networks proposed a new channel focused on gamer programming and geek culture, after the low audience rating of its predecessor Tiin to attract the attention of young audiences.
 BitMe was launched on July 15, 2019, replacing the channel Tiin.